This post may contain affiliate links. Please see my disclosure policy for details.

 The Princess Gardens are a really lovely place to relax in Torquay and provide spectacular views of the seafront.

-These beautiful Victorian gardens opened to the public in 1894 and have some incredible planned flowerbeds, a feature fountain and also are lined with tropical palm trees from New Zealand.
+These beautiful Victorian gardens opened to the public in 1894 and have some incredibly planned flowerbeds, a feature fountain, and also are lined with tropical palm trees from New Zealand.

 Although she didn’t mention the gardens in her memoirs, she did feature them in one of her novels; The ABC Murders.

-This novel feature Poirot trying to solve a case of a murderer leaving mysterious letters and killing people in alphabetical order!
+This novel features Poirot trying to solve a case of a murderer leaving mysterious letters and killing people in alphabetical order!

 9. Princess Pier Torquay

-The Princess Pier opened up in 1894 and was built perched on top of the Harbour wall in the seafront.
+The Princess Pier opened up in 1894 and was built perched on top of the Harbour wall on the seafront.

 Once upon a time there was an ‘Islander’ arcade here but was demolished in the early 1970s.

 She used to roller skate along the pier.
 You can see some photos of this in the Agatha Christie gallery in the Torquay Museum.